wojciech11/se_cloud_app_administration_and_development/05_slides/README.md

 Roles:

 - Incident Commander (IC) - "the commander holds all positions that they have not delegated.
 If appropriate, they can remove roadblocks that prevent Ops from working most effectively" ([sre book](https://www.atlassian.com/incident-management/incident-response/incident-commander#3-duties-of-an-incident-commander)).
+IC has super powers.

 - Communication Manager (CM) -  manages communications, periodically updates about the incident to the other teams, stakeholders, and clients (directly or indirectly).
 The communication could be done by email, slack, or a [statuspage](https://spacelift.statuspage.io).